petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/collections-and-collection-pages/creating-collections.md

 #### Creating a Manual Content Set

-To demonstrate the creation of a Manual Content Set, create a Content Set that contains a number of images to be displayed on the Frontpage of the fictitious Space Program website.
+To demonstrate the creation of a Manual Content Set, create a Content Set that contains images to be displayed on the front page of the fictitious Space Program website.
 To prepare for this exercise, upload some appropriate images to *Documents and Media* to use for the Content Set.

 1. Go to *Site Administration* &rarr; *Content & Data* and select *Content Sets*.